RsyncOSX

 Snapshots

-Utilizing snapshot is an effective method for restore of previous versions of data and deleted files.
+Utilizing snapshot is an effective method to restore old versions of data and deleted files.
 Snapshot utilize hardlinks and only changed and deleted files are saved as separate files in a snapshot.
 Files which are not changed are hardlinks to the original file.
-If a file.txt is saved in snapshot number one and never changed or deleted, the file file.txt in the latest snapshot is just a hardlink to the original file.
+If a file.txt is saved in snapshot number one and never changed or deleted, the file file.txt in the latest snapshot is a hardlink only to the original file....

 Verify synchronized files